 A referral to radiation therapy for prostate cancer is usually provided by the urologist treating the patient.
 The referral is based on a treatment consultation held during an appointment.
 Radiation therapy is recommended either separately or to support the effectiveness of removal surgery.
 In the last mentioned case, radiation therapy is given after the prostate removal surgery.

-At the HYKSin private hospital, a radiation oncologist is responsible for the radiation therapy given to the patient.
+At Orton, a radiation oncologist is responsible for the radiation therapy given to the patient.
 During the first visit, an oncologist evaluates the patient’s suitability for radiation therapy and the means of carrying out the treatment.
 The oncologist also tells the patient about the treatment objectives and any adverse effects.

 Radiation therapy for prostate cancer can be given either as external or internal radiation therapy.
 It can also be given as a combination of these.
 Based on the examinations, a plan is drawn up for carrying out the radiation therapy and achieving the best possible treatment outcome.